Donald Hilliard: Personal life

 Bishop Hilliard has been married to Phyllis Thompson, who is also a pastor, since September 12, 1981.
 They have three daughters, Leah Joy Alease Hilliard, Charisma Joy Denise Hilliard, and Destiny Joy Hilliard-Thomas along with a son-in-law Joseph Thomas.
+He has two grandchildren, Joseph Donald and Khori Alease.
 He has one sister, Denise Darlene Hilliard.

 Play

-In April 2013, Hilliard added “Executive Producer” to his titles.
-He produced the stage play “Stop the Funeral” held at the Union County Performing Arts Center in Rahway, New Jersey, which featured Marvin Sapp.
+In April 2013, Hilliard added "Executive Producer" to his titles.
+He produced the stage play "Stop the Funeral" held at the Union County Performing Arts Center in Rahway, New Jersey, which featured Marvin Sapp.
 The play was based upon his book and adapted for the stage by writer Fernandel Almonor, who served as the director.
 According to Hilliard, the play was to serve as a wake-up to youth against gun violence.
-He stated, “this play will be the catalyst to create an awakening.
-It is a call to action for the youth who will see it...that they will realize the devastation of gun violence upon their families, friends, and communities and get involved to stop the funeral.”
+He stated, "this play will be the catalyst to create an awakening.
+It is a call to action for the youth who will see it...that they will realize the devastation of gun violence upon their families, friends, and communities and get involved to stop the funeral."
 Based upon the successfully sold-out premiere, Hilliard developed plans to produce the play in other cities.